 Dear Friends, Clients, Business Associates and Neighbors,

-December 2020 marks the forty-eighth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
-We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos Ski Valley, Taos County and beyond.
+December marks the sixtieth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
+We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos County and beyond.

 In this edition, we offer the following:

 - Home Decor Insights: Home for the Holidays Decorating Ideas

 - Calendar of Event Links for Santa Fe, Taos Ski Valley, Taos County & all around New Mexico

 - Entertainment Links for Santa Fe, Taos County & around New Mexico